ehForwarderBot/ehForwarderBot/docs/telemetry.rst

 Telemetry / Error Tracking
 ==========================

-If you want to enable telemetry / error tracking to help us make EFB better, you can install EFB with optional ``telemetry`` option.
+If you want to enable telemetry / error tracking / log analysis to help us make EFB better, you can install EFB with optional ``telemetry`` option.

 .. code-block:: bash